How to Deal With Debt Collectors (When You Just Can’t Pay)

 If a debt collector harasses you, threatens you, or continues to contact you after you’ve told them to stop, you can report them to your state attorney general’s office, the Federal Trade Commission and the Consumer Financial Protection Bureau.

-Can a Debt Collector Sue You?
+The Debt Collector Can Sue You

 A debt collector can sue you if it hasn’t passed the statute of limitations and is a legitimate debt.
 When a debt collector first tries to collect the debt, they need to send you a validation letter that lists the original creditor and the amount of the debt.
-The letter should also tell you what you can do if you don’t think the debt is yours.
+The letter should also tell you what to do if you don’t think the debt is yours.

 If the debt is yours and is still valid, and you don’t make arrangements to pay it off, the debt collector can start the court process.
 The first sign of a lawsuit from a debt collector is usually a letter telling you to appear in court.
 Though you cannot go to jail for failing to repay a loan, you could end up in court.